ereedsanchez/Forest-Buddy-Server/README.md

 For good practice, in the name of tidiness, make a directory for each of your projects that contain all its respective files

+I am using yolov8 so i will create a yolov8 virtual environment(venv)

 ```
 conda create -n yolov8 python=3.9
 conda activate yolov8